ayshahrah/seg/index.md

 ### Knowledge Areas

 The SEG is mainly developed based on the main knowledge areas of software development lifecycle (SDLC) included in the Software Engineering Body of Knowledge ([SWEBOK V3](https://www.computer.org/web/swebok/v3)).
-Furthermore, we have tried to map these knowledge areas to the most popular software engineering related roles available today in the industry.
+Furthermore, these knowledge areas are mapped to the most popular software engineering related roles available today in the industry.

 ![](Slide8.JPG "Knowledge Areas")